-Excruciatingly "inspirational” ensembler about a bunch of “little people” who find unexpected happiness in time for the holidays, Chazz Palminteri’s directorial debut is a bad TV movie with bigscreen aspirations.
-Could snag this a domestic distrib, but dull and utterly contrived tale won’t pass muster with even the most charitable audiences.
+“Noel” goes down like sour eggnog on Christmas Eve.
+An excruciatingly “inspirational” ensembler about a bunch of “little people” who find unexpected happiness in time for the holidays, Chazz Palminteri’s directorial debut is a bad TV movie with bigscreen aspirations.
+It’s possible the moderately starry cast, along with a curiously unbilled Robin Williams in a fairly sizable role, could snag this Canadian-shot indie a domestic distrib, but dull and utterly contrived tale won’t pass muster with even the most charitable audiences.

 In the umpteenth attempt to recapture some of the magic of “It’s a Wonderful Life,” scripter David Hubbard (“Delivering Milo”) has fabricated some quickly recognizable characters and connected them in ways that don’t convince for a moment.